How to Choose the Best Hair Loss Treatments and Medications

 - Protein: Abnormally low protein levels can cause brittle hair and hair shedding.

-- Iron: Low levels of iron can lead to anemia; anemia can cause hair loss.
+- Iron: Low iron levels can lead to anemia, which can cause hair loss.

 - Vitamin B12: Low levels of B12 can also lead to anemia and its related hair loss.